-Applicant: Evan Shepherd Reiff Owner: Public Storage Inc APN: 032-091-02 Agenda Date: March 3,2006 Agenda Item #: 6 rime: After 1:00 p.m.
+Applicant: Evan Shepherd Reiff Owner: Public Storage Inc APN: 032-091-02

+Agenda Date: April 7,2006 Agenda Item: 1.1 Time: After 11:00 a.m.

 Project Description: Proposal to construct a new wireless communications facility on an existing commercial building.
-Includes six flush-mounted antennas, one GPS antenna, three associated ground equipment cabinets, a 96 square foot concrete slab, and two power and telecommunication boxes in a new equipment area surrounded by an existing fence.
+Includes six flush-mounted antennas, one GPS antenna, three associated ground equipment cabinets, a 96 square foot concrete slab, and two power and telecommunicationboxes in a new equipment area surrounded by an existing fence.

-Location: Property located on the south side of Portola Drive, approximately 450 feet west o the intersection with 41st Avenue in the Live Oak Planning Area (3840 Portola Drive.)
+Location: Property located on the south side of Portola Drive, approximately 450 feet west of the intersection with 41st Avenue in the Live Oak Planning Area (3840 Portola Drive.)